 - Student Loans - These are private or federal and require repayment with varying interest rates

 A 529 Plan is one element that can help to greatly reduce the future burden of student loan debt.
 Starting a 529 Plan early and saving as often as possible can reduce future out-of-pocket costs.

 Why is it called a “529” Plan?

 529 college savings plans are named for Section 529 of the federal tax code.
-Congress created them as a way for families to save for their children’s post-secondary education.
-These plans let your earnings grow without federal tax and the money you withdraw is also federal tax-free, as long as it’s used to pay for qualified education expenses.
+Congress created them as a way for families to save for their children’s future education.
+These plans let your earnings grow without federal tax, and the money you withdraw is also federal tax-free, as long as it’s used to pay for qualified education expenses.

 If you’re a New Mexico taxpayer, your contributions to the plan can also be deducted from your state income taxes for post-secondary education.

 The Education Plan is offered to any U.S. resident no matter where they live in the U.S. Any U.S. citizen or resident with a valid Social Security number or a Taxpayer Identification Number (TIN) can open a 529 savings account.
 Most 529 account savers will be parents, but family and friends can open an account for a child or contribute to an account opened by someone else.
 You can even open one for yourself or your spouse!

 Whether you’re new to investing or you’re an experienced investor, The Education Plan offers a variety of investment choices to meet your needs and risk tolerance.